jedisct1/piknik/README.md

 This generates random keys (highly recommended).

 A temporary alternative is to derive the keys from a password.
-The same password will always generate the same set of keys.
+The same password will always generate the same set of keys, on all platforms.
 In order to do so, add the `-password` switch:

 ```bash
 $ piknik -genkeys -password